dream-horizon-org/raven-panel/docs/docs/journeys/transitions-rules.md

 2. Find the **"Transitions"** section in the configuration panel
 3. Click **"Add Transition"**
 4. Select the target node or choose **"Exit"** to end the journey
-5. Optionally click **"Add Rule"** to add conditions:
+5. Optionally click **"Add Condition"** to add conditions:
    - Select the property to check
    - Choose the operator
    - Set the value to compare against
 6. Click **"Save"** on the node

-The transition appears as an arrow in the canvas, with rules shown as labels.
+The transition appears as an arrow in the canvas, with conditions shown as labels.

 See **[Creating a Journey](./creating-journey)** for detailed step-by-step instructions.

 ---

-## Rule Operators
+## Condition Operators

 Operators available in the panel: